 According to U.S. Customs and Border Protection, some 50,000 immigrants crossed the southern border in May 2018; some illegally, some who turned themselves in.
 It was the third straight month of 50,000-plus immigrants.
 Authorities expect many others slipped through undetected.

-If you listen to some politicians — President Donald Trump, for one — these illegal immigrants are the genesis of any number of problems that the U.S. faces.
+If you listen to some politicians these illegal immigrants are the genesis of any number of problems that the U.S. faces.
 They steal jobs from American citizens, don't pay taxes and take government handouts.
 They smuggle drugs.
 Crowd schools.
 Commit heinous crimes.
-They "infest our country," Trump says.
+Spread coronavirus.

 Others claim that immigrants (and undocumented workers) boost wages, grow the economy, commit crimes at a lower rate than the public as a whole and enrich the culture.